clemensv/avrotize/specs/avrotize-schema.md

 }
 ```

+In Avrotize Schema, the `timestamp-millis` logical type MAY also annotate the
+`string` primitive type.
+In this case, the string value is an [RFC
+3339](https://tools.ietf.org/html/rfc3339) "date-time" string, i.e. a date and
+time with millisecond precision.

 #### 3.8.7. timestamp-micros

 The `timestamp-micros` logical type represents an instant in time with
 microsecond precision.

-It is defined as the number of microseconds since the Unix
+In Avro Schema, it is defined as the number of microseconds since the Unix
 epoch, January 1, 1970 00:00:00.00 UTC.
-The `timestamp-micros` logical type annotates the `long`
+The `timestamp-micros` logical type
-primitive type.
+annotates the `long` primitive type.

 Example: